'Out of my body': Naomi Osaka wins in Tokyo Olympics debut

 Heat and humidity were issues again with the temperature rising to 91 degrees F (33 degrees C) and the sun baking the hard courts at Ariake Tennis Park.

-Also advancing was Wimbledon finalist Karolina Pliskova of the Czech Republic, who beat Alize Cornet of France 6-1, 6-3, while third-seeded Aryna Sabalenka of Belarus eliminated Magda Linette of Poland 6-2, 6-1.
+Also advancing was Wimbledon finalist Karolina Pliskova of the Czech Republic, third-seeded Aryna Sabalenka of Belarus and seventh-seeded Gabrine Muguruza.

 Carla Suarez Navarro, the Spaniard who plans to retire this year, beat Ons Jabeur of Tunisia 6-4, 6-1 for her first victory since recovering from Hodgkin’s Lymphoma.